mir4ASD/mir4ASD/README.md

-# miRNA Genes Associated with ASD
+# miR4ASD: A Database of microRNAs associated in Autism Spectrum Disorder

-This project is a simple frontend to display information about miRNA genes associated with Autism Spectrum Disorder (ASD).
+This project is a simple frontend to display information about microRNAs (miRNAs) associated with Autism Spectrum Disorder (ASD).
 The data is provided in an Excel file and is displayed in two interactive JavaScript tables on a static HTML page.

 ## Features